Our wonderful Plum Júlia Moscardó had a chat with us about her life as an illustrator and what she does in her spare time- take a look below!

 What was the last book you read?
 What did you think?

-What are your aspirations for the next year?
+What are your aspirations for the rest of the year?

 What’s your ultimate dream?